Key takeaways

 Product Overview

 Emdash is an open-source desktop app for running multiple coding agents in parallel, each in isolated Git worktrees.[2]
-With over 20K downloads, it bridges the gap between task management and agent orchestration.
+With over 840K downloads as of June 2026, it bridges the gap between task management and agent orchestration.[2]

-Unlike competitors locked to specific providers (Codex App → OpenAI, Superset → Claude), Emdash works with virtually any CLI-based coding agent.[3][4]
+Unlike competitors locked to specific providers (Codex App → OpenAI, Superset → Claude), Emdash works with virtually any CLI-based coding agent, with CLI auto-detection so installed agents appear without manual setup.[1][4]

 Key Capabilities